openemr/openemr/Documentation/Direct_Messaging_README.txt

 You may review the connection activity to the server by Selecting Administration::Other::Logs, selecting "direct-message" in the "Name of events:" drop-down menu, and clicking "[Refresh]".
-If the background service is succesfully connecting, you will see "message check completed" events in the log as well as any message related entries (see below for instructions to view more detailed message related status information).
+If the background service is successfully connecting, you will see "message check completed" events in the log as well as any message related entries (see below for instructions to view more detailed message related status information).
 If you see no entries, make sure that the background service is enabled (See F.4 above).
 If you see "could not connect to server"